DIVORCE DAMAGES CHILDREN – UCL REPORT 11th November 2019 – Posted in: News

 Timing of parents’ split matters for children’s mental health, new research reveals

-Researchers from the UCL Centre for Longitudinal Studies analysed data on more than 6,000 children born in the UK at the turn of the century, who are being followed by the Millennium Cohort Study.
-The researchers examined reports of children’s mental health at ages 3, 5, 7, 11 and 14, including emotional problems, such as feelings of low mood and anxiety, and behavioural problems, such as acting out and disobedience.
-They compared information on children who experienced a family split with those who didn’t….
+Basically, researchers from the UCL Centre for Longitudinal Studies analysed data on more than 6,000 children born in the UK.
+These children were born at the turn of the century and are being followed by the Millennium Cohort Study.
+The researchers examined reports of children’s mental health at ages 3, 5, 7, 11 and 14, including emotional problems, for example feelings of low mood and anxiety.
+And they looked at behavioural problems, such as acting out and disobedience.
+Afterwards, they compared information on children who experienced a family split with those who didn’t….